rogersaloo/segment-anything-playground/README.md

 #### Tasks

-1.Wrap image encoder with no gradient flow
+1. Wrap image encoder with no gradient flow
 2. Generate prompt embeds with no grad flow
 3. Generate the masks -(use case output mask 1)